Probate Q&A Series How can an executor in North Carolina regain access to estate property if co-heirs lock them out?

 • Send a written demand for access or turnover of property.

-• If co-heirs ignore the demand, file a motion in the estate proceeding asking the clerk of superior court for an order enforcing delivery of estate assets.
+• If co-heirs ignore the demand, file a proceeding or action authorized by law to recover possession of estate assets.

-The court may also grant immediate injunctive relief under North Carolina Rule of Civil Procedure 65 if waiting for a final award would cause irreparable harm.
-If co-heirs disobey the court’s order, the executor can ask the judge to hold them in contempt under N.C.
-Gen. Stat. § 5A-11.
+The court may also grant immediate injunctive relief under North Carolina Rule of Civil Procedure 65 if waiting for a final ruling would cause irreparable harm.
+If co-heirs disobey a court order, the executor can seek contempt as authorized by North Carolina law.

 Key Steps to Regain Access